 Advances in social computing have driven a new culture of participation.
-Creating documents through cooperation and social exchange benefits from a synergy of skills, distributed decisions, and the dynamic maintenance of shared knowledge. webLyzard provides several features to support such collaborative processes:
+Creating documents through cooperation and social exchange benefits from a synergy of skills, distributed decisions, and the dynamic maintenance of shared knowledge. webLyzard provides several features to support such knowledge co-creation processes:

 - synchronous document editing with instant content recommendations based on a real-time analysis of the co-authored document,